matrix-org/synapse/docs/development/database_schema.md

-Synapse supports splitting its datastore across multiple physical databases (which can be useful for large installations), and the schema files are therefore split according to the logical database they are apply to.
+Synapse supports splitting its datastore across multiple physical databases (which can be useful for large installations), and the schema files are therefore split according to the logical database they apply to.

 At the time of writing, the following "logical" databases are supported:

-* `state` - used to store Matrix room state (more specifically, `state_groups`, their relationships and contents.)
+* `state` - used to store Matrix room state (more specifically, `state_groups`, their relationships and contents).
 * `main` - stores everything else.

-Addionally, the `common` directory contains schema files for tables which must be present on *all* physical databases.
+Additionally, the `common` directory contains schema files for tables which must be present on *all* physical databases.

 ## Synapse schema versions